mmagnus/mmagnus/README.md

 pubmex - get a fancy paper title based on detected or given DOI or PMID https://github.com/mmagnus/pubmex

+Pocket+ recipe for Calibre - Calibre plugin for Pocket.
+Now, you get your articles organized by your Pocket tags, and more! https://github.com/mmagnus/Pocket-Plus-Calibre-Plugin

 <!--
 **mmagnus/mmagnus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.